EXPERIMENTAL GRAVITATIONAL & COSMOLOGICAL PHYSICS

 To achieve greater quantum noise reduction with squeezed light, we are developing optical models embedded within machine learning simulations aimed at identifying maximally error-tolerant gravitational-wave detector designs.

-Future detectors, from LIGO A+ to third-generation facilities, will rely on greater levels of squeezed-light enhancement, with an ultimate goal of 10 dB of quantum noise reduction.
+Future detectors, from LIGO A+ to next-generation facilities, will rely on greater levels of squeezed-light enhancement, with an ultimate goal of 10 dB of quantum noise reduction.
 Even as squeezing technology matures, the internal losses of the LIGO detectors themselves remain too large to support such high levels of squeezing.
-Our approach targets the largest source of internal loss, mode-mismatch between the coupled laser cavities, which arises from limitations in the manufacturing and positioning of the optics.
-Preliminary results suggest that by minimizing sensitivity to the most common fabrication and installation errors, an optimally error-tolerant design can achieve considerably greater quantum noise reduction, for the same level of injected squeezing.
+Our approach targets the largest source of internal loss, mode-mismatch between the coupled laser cavities, which arises from limitations in the manufacturing and positioning of the optics as well as from dynamic thermally-induced aberrations (due to laser beam heating).
+Preliminary results suggest that by minimizing sensitivity to the most common sources of errors, an optimally error-tolerant design can achieve considerably greater quantum noise reduction, for the same level of injected squeezing and laser power.

 Image credit: LIGO/Caltech/MIT